Kuenaimaku/lancer-bar-brawl-configs/README.md

 ### SubdivisionsMatchesMax Configurations

-If a configuration you like mentions needing `SubdivisionsMatchesMax`, you will need a forked version of bar brawl, provided by valkyrion's gitlab repo. ([Foundry v11](https://gitlab.com/msprijatelj/foundryvtt-bar-brawl/-/archive/v1.8.5-2-v11-extended/foundryvtt-bar-brawl-v1.8.5-2-v11-extended.zip)) leads to a zip file that can be downloaded. use the contents inside the `src` folder to replace the contents inside your current `barbrawl` folder, generally in the following location: `\FoundryVTT\Data\modules\`
+If a configuration you like mentions needing `SubdivisionsMatchesMax`, you will need a forked version of bar brawl. use the links below to download the zip corresponding with your Foundry version. use the contents inside the `src` folder to replace the contents inside your current `barbrawl` folder, generally in the following location: `\FoundryVTT\Data\modules\`

+Links to download: [Foundry v10](https://github.com/Kuenaimaku/lancer-bar-brawl-configs/blob/master/barbrawl-v1.7.8.zip) | [Foundry v11](https://gitlab.com/msprijatelj/foundryvtt-bar-brawl/-/archive/v1.8.5-2-v11-extended/foundryvtt-bar-brawl-v1.8.5-2-v11-extended.zip) (thanks valkyrion!)
 ___
 # Bar Brawl Configs